syncfusion-content/maui-docs/MAUI/Range-Slider/selection.md

 documentation: ug
 ---

-# Customization options on range value selection in .NET MAUI Range Slider (SfRangeSlider)
+# Range value selection in .NET MAUI Range Slider (SfRangeSlider)

-This section helps to learn about various customization options available to configure the selection range value in range slider.
+This section helps to learn about various customization options available to configure the range value selection in the Range Slider.

 ## Default

-By default, the thumbs gets moved on continuous manner in the range slider.
+By default, the thumbs gets moved on continuous manner in the Range Slider.

 {% tabs %}